davepeyton/whack-yoda/README.md

 #### <br>
 1. Log into your GitHub and locate the Repository. <br>

-2. At the top of the Repository (not top of page) just above the "Settings" Button on the menu, locate the "Fork" Button.<br>
+2. At the top of the Repository just above the "Settings" button on the menu, locate the "Fork" button.<br>

 3. You should now have a copy of the original repository in your GitHub account.
 <br>